WorldHistoricalGazetteer/whgazetteer/README.md

 ### Contributing to software and data development

 WHG is an open-source project.
 Please see [this document](docs/contributing_dev.md) for an overview of how to participate in the several aspects of WHG development.
-Specific tasks in our long TODO queue will be added as GitHub issues soon.
+Some categories of tasks in our long TODO queue are listed as GitHub issues.
+For a description of the stack, and an outline of the data pipeline, workflow, and platform functionality, see [this page](docs/stack_howitworks.md)

 ### Change log